Employers, don’t let Corona Virus become the new ME!

 Recovering from Corona Virus

 Like us, you may find staff facing a need for a phased return to work.
-Our Jo is still suffering physically and mentally from corona virus 100 days on.
+Our Jo is still suffering physically and mentally from corona virus six months on.

 You may have staff who experienced corona virus to different degrees.
 This is where conflict can occur and accusations of exaggeration or taking advantage of the situation.
 It’s important to remember many medics are baffled by this disease.
 In fact Jo experienced this with a duty doctor at A&E. One doctor was amazing, the other making her feel a fraud and hypochondriac.